18520339/facebook-data-extraction/README.md

 ### II.
 Weaknesses

 -   Unable to detect some failed responses.
-Example: **RATE LIMIT EXCEEDED** response (Facebook prevents from loading more) &#10153; have to run without **HEADLESS** to detect manually
+Example: **RATE LIMIT EXCEEDED** response (Facebook prevents from loading more) &#10153; have to run without **HEADLESS** to detect manually.
 -   Quite slow when running with a large number of _loading more_.

 ### III.
 Result

--   Each post will be separated [line by line](https://raw.githubusercontent.com/18520339/facebook-crawling/master/data/KTXDHQGConfessions-inline.json)
+-   Each post will be separated [line by line](https://raw.githubusercontent.com/18520339/facebook-crawling/master/data/KTXDHQGConfessions-inline.json).
--   Most of my successful tests were on **Firefox** with [HTTP Request Randomizer](https://github.com/pgaref/HTTP_Request_Randomizer) proxy server
+-   Most of my successful tests were on **Firefox** with [HTTP Request Randomizer](https://github.com/pgaref/HTTP_Request_Randomizer) proxy server.
 -   My latest run on **Firefox** with **Incognito** windows using [HTTP Request Randomizer](https://github.com/pgaref/HTTP_Request_Randomizer):

     ![](https://github.com/18520339/facebook-crawling/blob/master/img/result.png?raw=true)